MayJuun/mayjuun-website/content/blog/1-meta-post.md

 In terminal, in that folder, create a [new branch], and make whatever edits you want in your favorite IDE, such as [VS Code].

-With everything set-up as is, I just need to create a new Markdown file in my blog directory `/content/blog/##-MY-POST.md`.
-Usually, I'll just copy the previous post, update the tags/images, and delete all the text.
-I'll typically put images in the `/static/images/blog/##/` folder, to keep things organized.
-Finally, if you have Hugo installed, you can run `hugo serve -D` in terminal to see your changes implemented each time you save a file.
+Create a new Markdown file in the blog directory `/content/blog/##-MY-POST.md`.
+Usually, I'll just copy the previous post, update the tags/images at the header, and delete all the text.
+I put all images for that post in the `/static/images/blog/##/` folder to keep things organized.
+Finally, if you have Hugo installed as shown below, you can run `hugo serve -D` in terminal at the mayjuun-website folder to see a local copy of this site.
+This way, each time you save a file, you can see all layout changes in real time.

 The [Markdown Cheat Sheet] is a handy resource for Markdown formatting.
-Feel free to look at my other `.md` blog posts in this repo for formatting tips.
-Keeping with the open-source theme, consider using [Pexels], [Unsplash], or [Pixabay] when choosing stock images.
-Finally, if you need an image with custom sizing, use this snippet with `img-right` or `img-left` based on intended alignment and with your custom `width`:
+Feel free to look at the other `.md` posts as well for tips on handling hyperlinks, videos, etc. Keeping with the open-source theme, consider using [Pexels], [Unsplash], or [Pixabay] when choosing stock images.
+Finally, if you need an image with custom sizing instead of the default `!(title)[IMAGE.png]`, use this snippet with `img-right`, `img-left`, or `img-center` based on intended alignment and with your custom `width` for that image:

 ```hugo
 {{</* figure src="/images/blog/YOUR_IMAGE.PNG" title="YOUR TITLE" class="img-right" width="250" */>}}